nickbrandt/GitLab/doc/user/project/clusters/agent/identity_and_auth.md

 GitLab will provide the following information as part of the response for a given Agent access token:

-- Agent config git repository (Note: we don't have per-folder authorization)
+- Agent configuration Git repository (Note: we don't have per-folder authorization)
 - Agent name